RV313/Calculator_1/Multiplication.md

-Agenda: To compute multiplication of 2 numbers
+# Agenda: To compute multiplication of 2 numbers.

-Scenarios:
+## Scenario: Multiplication of 2 numbers